erikeldridge/erikeldridge.github.com/_posts/2012-2-13-academic-advisory.md

 #### Python

-As with compiled languages, I recommend students have exposure to several, but develop proficiency in Python.
+As with compiled languages, I recommend students have exposure to several scripting languages, but develop proficiency in Python.
 Python is a widely used tool for a variety of applications from system scripting to web app development, and its terse, self-descriptive syntax makes it convenient for interview whiteboarding.
 It is close enough conceptually and syntactically to Ruby, PHP, and JavaScript that a student can compete effectively for roles using any of these.

 #### Reading, testing, debugging, committing

 Interns and new grads generally have very little experience reading other people's code, testing, debugging, or working with a source control tool.
-This is quickly picked up on the job, but a student with some experience has a competitive advantage for a given role.
+This is quickly picked up on the job, but a student with some experience has a competitive advantage, and these tools are often already used in an academic setting, albeit perhaps not in a structured way.
 The goal is to make it easy for an interviewer to imagine working with the student.
 The closer a student is to being a productive member of the team, the better.

-For reviewing code, I recommend [reviewboard](http://www.reviewboard.org/).
+For reviewing code, I recommend [reviewboard](http://www.reviewboard.org/) or [gerrit](http://code.google.com/p/gerrit/).
 Github also provides [review tools](https://github.com/features/projects/codereview), though I don't have experience with them.

 For testing, I recommend a basic unit test framework such as Java's [JUnit](http://www.junit.org/) and Python's [PyUnit](http://docs.python.org/library/unittest.html).

-For debugging, I recommend [jdb](http://docs.oracle.com/javase/1.3/docs/tooldocs/solaris/jdb.html) or [gdb](http://gcc.gnu.org/java/gdb.html) on the command-line or via an IDE.
+For debugging, I recommend [jdb](http://docs.oracle.com/javase/1.3/docs/tooldocs/solaris/jdb.html) or [gdb](http://gcc.gnu.org/java/gdb.html), on the command-line or via an IDE.

 For source control, I recommend [git](http://git-scm.com/) for a few reasons: